 Notes about this immersion:

-This immersion is closed to students majoring in web and mobile computing, human-centered computing, and computing and information technologies.
+This immersion is closed to students majoring in game design and development and new media interactive development.

-The program code for Geographic Information Systems Immersion is GIS-IM.
+The plan code for Geographic Information Systems Immersion is GIS-IM.

 Curriculum for Geographic Information Systems Immersion